liskovaf/COCONUT/07_07_2022/fragments/Readme.md

-- In this folder you can find creating preproccesing of COCONUT and ZINC fragments using function: fip.chem.rdmol2morgan_feature_smiles
+- In this folder you can find creating of COCONUT and ZINC fragments using function: fip.chem.rdmol2morgan_feature_smiles
 - Creating coocurrence profiles of COCONUT and ZINC fragments
 - Basic analysis of those